Does this sound like you?

 Why You Shouldn’t Work Out Every Day

-As tempting as it may be for super active people to train every day of the week, it’s extremely important that you take at least one day off of strenuous training a week.
+As tempting as it may be for those of us who enjoy being active to train every day of the week, it’s extremely important that you take at least one day off of strenuous training each week.

-Because when you’re working out—making your muscles scream and sweat pour down your forehead—tiny tears are forming in your muscles.
-This is a good thing, because once they repair, you’ll be stronger and fitter than you were before.
+Because when you’re training hard—making your muscles scream and sweat pour down your forehead—you’re making tiny tears in your muscles.
+This is a good thing, because once those tears heal, you’ll be stronger and fitter than you were before.

 But that’s the key: your muscles need to rest and repair.